 A crown or “cap” is a dental restoration that completely covers the visible part of your tooth.
 Crowns are held in place with special cements, which bond them to the underlying tooth structure.
 Crowns are an attractive, time-tested option used for the teeth that have been severely damaged or weakened by decay, trauma, root canal treatment or large fillings.

 Crowns may also be attached to dental implants to rebuild and enhance your bite and your smile.
 Crowns usually take two appointments to complete; during the first appointment the tooth is prepared, an impression taken and a temporary crown fabricated and placed; the second appointment (usually a few weeks later) is when the new crown is tried in, adjusted and permanently cemented.
+To learn more about our CEREC Same Day Crowns, click here.

 Also called a Fixed Partial Denture, this restoration is used to replace a missing tooth by joining or “bridging” the teeth on either side of the missing tooth, called “abutment” teeth.